 "There is a percentage of our students who don't have access to the internet.
-There's a larger portion of them who will have access to the internet but mainly on their smartphones, they don't have a computer or they don't have a tablet to access, so it's only mobile data (...)
-So, our school maintains communication with our parents mainly through regular text messages and the use of WhatsApp chat groups, classroom groups.
-We engage them in printed packages on a weekly basis for the parents. (...) they explain different small projects that the students will work on, do presentations on, they do 30 seconds to 60 seconds video clips of themselves presenting their work, and then they WhatsApp those videos back to the teachers."
+There's a larger portion of them who will have access to the internet but mainly on their smartphones; they don't have a computer or they don't have a tablet to access, so it's only mobile data (...)
+So, our school maintains communication with our parents mainly through regular text messages and the use of WhatsApp chat groups (classroom groups).
+We engage them with printed packages on a weekly basis for the parents (...) they explain different small projects that the students will work on and do presentations on.
+They do 30 second to 60 second video clips of themselves presenting their work, and then they WhatsApp those videos back to the teachers."